ALECIA13/EEE3088F-2025/README.md

 * **Final Design** – This folder includes the finalized documentation and outputs of the project.
 It typically contains the final report or design document for the power module, a Bill of Materials (BOM) listing all components used, and any presentation slides or additional references.
 It may also include **final revision** schematic/PCB printouts and assembly drawings, as well as test results or data from the completed module.
 In short, the **Final Design** folder serves as a comprehensive package of the finished power module design and can be used for review or submission purposes.

-*(If applicable, the repository may also include firmware or code related to the power module — for example, microcontroller code for battery monitoring.
-Such code (if present) will be located in a separate `Firmware` directory with its own README or documentation.)*

 ## Usage and Integration